← All varieties

 Tree

 The tree is a vigorous grower, comes into bearing early, and gives evidence of being a reliable biennial bearer.
-It is quite probable that on warmer, lighter soils it would develop better color and flavor; as tested on heavy clay loam at the New York Station, growth was vigorous but fruit quality was not fully developed.

 Fruit

-Cavity: Acute to acuminate, deep, rather narrow to moderately wide, symmetrical or slightly furrowed, russeted and often with outspreading russet rays.
+Cavity: Acute to acuminate, deep, rather narrow to moderately wide, symmetrical or slightly furrowed.
+Russeted and often with outspreading russet rays.

 Calyx: Small to medium, partly open, sometimes closed.
-Basin abrupt, symmetrical or somewhat compressed.

 Season and Storage

-In season from January to April or May.
-Said to keep well in storage, holding firm with good color and fine flavor till late in the season.
+Storage: It is said to keep well in storage, holding firm with good color and fine flavor till late in the season.

 Book Sources